arskom/spyne/doc/source/faq.rst

 (by convention) before any rpc processing is performed.

-The transport implementations (i.e. the code in client and server packages) or the user code are responsible for assuring thread-safety when accessing the out-of-thread data.
+The transport implementations (i.e. the code in client and server packages) or the user code are responsible for assuring thread-safety when accessing any out-of-thread data.
 No other parts of rpclib should be made aware of threads.

-What implications does Rpclib's license (LGPL) have for commercial projects that use it?
+What implications does Rpclib's license (LGPL) have for proprietary projects that use it?
 ========================================================================================

 DISCLAIMER: This is not legal advice, but just how we think things should work.